whylabs/whylogs/python/examples/integrations/bentoml/README.md

 ```

-> Pro tip: A best practice for software deployment is to have these environment variables always set on the machine/environment level (such as per the CI/QA machine, a Kubernetes Pod, etc.) so it is possible to leave code untouched and persist it correctly according to the environment you execute it.
+> Note: A best practice for software deployment is to have these environment variables always set on the machine/environment level (such as per the CI/QA machine, a Kubernetes Pod, etc.) so it is possible to leave code untouched and persist it correctly according to the environment you execute it.

 Now that our bentoML runner and environment variables are set, we can create an API endpoint with BentoML and set up model and data monitoring with whylogs and WhyLabs.
 We'll Log the data, predicted class, and model probability score.

+Create a class in `service.py` to handle startup, shutdown, logging, and prediction logic with Bentoml.
+This example uses the [rolling log](https://whylogs.readthedocs.io/en/latest/examples/advanced/Log_Rotation_for_Streaming_Data/Streaming_Data_with_Log_Rotation.html) functionality of whylogs to write profiles to WhyLabs at set intervals.
+The `atexit` module registers a callback function to close the whylogs rolling logger when the service is shut down.

 ```python
 # Create a BentoML API endpoint for model predictions & logging